 Risk factors or susceptibility to obesity include the following:

 - The genes you inherit from your parents and cultural norms.
 Often, obesity run in families.
-But not just because of your genes, but family members sometimes share similar eating and activity habits.
+But not just because of your genes, but because family members sometimes share similar eating and activity habits.

 - Sedentary lifestyle.
 You sit too much.
 Not only would you gain weight, but prolonged sitting puts you in danger of several health risks: heart disease, type 2 diabetes, high blood pressure, deep vein thrombosis (DVT), kidney disease, and anxiety.
 You will burn calories through exercise and daily activities.